The Curriculum – David Lewis School

 Physical Development

-All students take part in Physical Education and swimming lessons within their timetable.
+All students take part in Physical Wellbeing and swimming lessons within their timetable.
 Some students receive additional physical development time in the form of rebound therapy and hydrotherapy.
 The overarching theme of Physical Development is to promote healthy, active lifestyles, as well as to ensure students get regular access to physical activity which supports health and fitness that promotes being part of a team and embedding values such as fairness and mutual respect.
 Physiotherapists provide input to ensure that student’s physical needs are supported and developed.

 Spiritual, Moral, Social and Cultural (SMSC)